How BuzzFeed Mastered Affiliate Marketing

-A majority of BuzzFeed posts have a small bit, squeezed in between the title, author and article itself.
+A majority of BuzzFeed posts have a small disclaimer, squeezed in between the title and article itself.

 “We hope you love the products we recommend!
 Just so you know, BuzzFeed may collect a share of sales from the links on this page.”

 Affiliate links play a significant part in BuzzFeed’s overall strategy.
 Last year, BuzzFeed drove more than $425M in directly attributable transactions.
 But looking beyond being a source of revenue, BuzzFeed cofounder says this is a way to change the entire marketing ecosystem.